xbeat/Machine-Learning/README.md

 Vector databases are specialized systems designed to store, index, and query high-dimensional vectors.
 These vectors are mathematical representations of data points, capturing the semantic essence of information.
 Unlike traditional databases that focus on structured data, vector databases excel at handling complex, multidimensional data, making them ideal for similarity searches and AI-driven applications.

+## Principal Component Analysis  in Python

+Introduction to Principal Component Analysis

+Principal Component Analysis (PCA) is a dimensionality reduction technique that transforms high-dimensional data into a lower-dimensional space while preserving as much variance as possible.
+It identifies the directions (principal components) along which the data varies the most.

 ## Introduction to Precision-Recall Curve in Python

 Introduction to Precision-Recall Curve